Mainmantz/HenryMeds/README.md

 * Most of these decisions were because of time, in a production system we would love to see every one of these, so not wise overall but wise because of time constraints

+* With more time, would want to form that relationship between the provider_availability and appointment_slots tables or decide if the provider_availability will ever be used.
+In a simple system, we could get away with just building the 15 slots with the given timeframe inputted.
+Having the table though, if we were to ever update the provider_availability table, it is more centralized and helps with future flexibility.

 3. **How clean/well structured is the code?**
 * Follows basic python fastapi standards, would love to continue seperating lines of business out further if I had more time.
 Some additional improvements could also be type hints, further seperarting each model out into its our file, etc.

 4. **What ‘extra’ factors are there, that show exceptional talent?**
 * Setup local postgres henrydb to store everything instead of using a quicker API state.
 Showcasing more advanced Fastapi features, postman env for ease of test, error handling, and testing.
+Threw in some extra filters for some of the requests.
 Also uses an ORM approach rather than building up sql strings.